PVC Recycling in Hospitals

 Plastics are a significant share of hospital general waste currently sent to landfill at a cost to the hospital, and PVC is the most commonly used polymer in medical products.

-At the initiative of an Anaethetist, the PVC Recycling in Hospitals program started as a pilot program in 2009 at Western Health, Victoria.
+At the initiative of an anaethetist, the PVC Recycling in Hospitals program started as a pilot program in 2009 at Western Health, Victoria.
 The Vinyl Council developed the program in collaboration with Western Health, and is proud to support its growth with members including Baxter Healthcare, Welvic Australia and transport companies and government agencies.
-It has grown to service ~100 hospitals, mostly in Victoria, New Zealand and Tasmania.
-In 2016 it won recognition with the Victorian Premier's Sustainability Awards for both VCA and participating hospital Melbourne Health, and enquiries continue to come from across Australia and the world.
+It has grown to service hospitals in most states in Australia, and in New Zealand.
+In 2016, it won recognition as a finalist of the Victorian Premier's Sustainability Awards and as a key element of the 2016 award winner, Melbourne Health's entry.
+Inquiries continue to come from across Australia and the world.

-Each tonne of recycled PVC will replace about one tonne of virgin PVC compound in new products, saving 80% energy, carbon emissions and resources of new products.
+Each tonne of recycled PVC will replace about one tonne of virgin PVC compound in new products, consuming 80% less energy and reducing carbon emissions.

 Find out who else is recycling PVC in healthcare facilities - DOWNLOAD the list here